KUSS-Project-19/README/README.md

 ### Server (Soviet)

 * Server is written in nodejs.
-* A Nginx server receives inbound HTTPS connection, and passes to localhost an HTTP connection to the nodejs server program by [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
+* A nginx server receives inbound HTTPS connection, and passes to localhost an HTTP connection to the nodejs server program by [nginx reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/).
-* Server rejects all inbound attempts except Nginx HTTPS connection (443) and SSH connection (22) by an [iptables](https://linux.die.net/man/8/iptables) firewall.
+* Server rejects all inbound attempts except nginx HTTPS connection (port : 443) and SSH connection (port : 22) by an [iptables](https://linux.die.net/man/8/iptables) firewall.
 * Server requires a MySQL DB Server.
 * DB contains user and device information (see soviet/sqlscripts/soviet.sql).
 * The Bcrypt hash of the user password is stored in the DB.